krlvm/PowerTunnel-Android/README.md

 ### How does it work?
 PowerTunnel for Android establishes a transparent proxy server on your phone and starts local VPN server, that forwards your traffic into the proxy server, where are DPI circumvention tricks applying.

+PowerTunnel never decrypts your traffic, all code is open-source.\
+You should install Root CA only in case you have [some specific options](https://github.com/krlvm/PowerTunnel/wiki/SNI-Tricks) enabled.

 ## How can I get it?
 You can compile a binary yourself or download prepared binary [here](https://github.com/krlvm/PowerTunnel-Android/releases).